HermanSchoenfeld/WasiSdkBug/README.md

+# Description

 This repo demonstrates a bug with dotnet-wasi-sdk showing garbage collection is broken in all circumstances.
 It's extremely basic.

 **Error**
 ```